ropensci/roweb3/content/blog/2022-07-22-ropensci-news-digest-july-2022/index.md

 ### Tech Notes

 * [Evaluating GitHub Activity for Contributors](/blog/2022/07/01/evaluating-github-activity-for-contributors) by Maëlle Salmon.
 How to evaluate the activity of a GitHub repository as an user or potential contributor.
+This post was discussed on the [R Weekly Highlights podcast](https://share.fireside.fm/episode/87RSVeFz+17WMAquN?t=1491).

 ## Use cases
 <!--